schochastics/timeless/README.md

 ## Formats

-chronos understands 93 different date(time) formats out of the box
+chronos understands many different date(time) formats out of the box.
+A subset is included as a small benchmark dataset.

 ``` r
 bench_date